 CourseThe ride starts and finishes at Sourland Cycles in Hopewell, NJ, and traverses the Sourlands Region over mostly rural roads including some climbs on Sourland Mountain.

-You can see a larger version of the 2017 Provisional Course can be seen here.
+A larger version of the 2018 Final Course can be seen here.

-The Provisional Course is ca 60 miles long with 3550’ of climbing (according to RideWithGPS).
+The Course is ca 63 miles long with c 3650’ of climbing (according to RideWithGPS).
 There will be 1 aid station, and 4 sectors of dirt and gravel roads.
 The course is subject to change at any time, without notice, based upon current course conditions and requests of the municipalities.

 The ride starts and finishes at Sourland Cycles in Hopewell, NJ, and traverses the Sourlands Region over mostly rural roads including some climbs on Sourland Mountain.
 The route passes through preserved farmland, preserved woods, past pre-revolutionary houses, the quaint Borough of Hopewell and crossroad villages such as Ringoes, Reaville, and Neshanic.